sting-ioc/sting/docs/dagger.md

   a different package from the injector.

 * Sting suppresses any warnings in the generated code to ensure that if the code is compiled with javac linting enabled then no warnings will be generated.
-This is verified by enabling linting in tests and failing tests when linting errors are detected.
+Sting verifies this behaviour by enabling linting in tests and failing tests when linting errors are detected.

 * Sting generates errors or (suppressable) warnings when problematic or confusing code constructs are present in the compiled code. i.e. {@link: sting.Injectable @Injectable} should either not specify a constructor or should